Skip to main content

 1. Check the code for syntax errors

-2. Confirm whether the dependency packages are compatible with the cloud function environment
+2. Verify that the dependencies are compatible with the cloud function environment

-3. Check the deployment logs to identify the specific error cause
+3. View the deployment logs and locate the specific cause of the error

-4. Try to reduce the deployment package size, as cloud function deployment packages have size limits
+4. Try to reduce the deployment package size, as cloud functions have size limits for deployment packages

 2. Optimize code execution efficiency